-As director of climate research and analysis at the Union of Concerned Scientists, Doug Boucher coordinates the work of scientists, economists, and other analysts in the Climate and Energy program.
+Doug Boucher is a scientific advisor for the Tropical Forest and Climate Initiative.
 His expertise is in the preservation of tropical forests to curtail global warming emissions.
-Part of his work includes participating in United Nations international climate negotiations.
+Part of his work has included participating in United Nations international climate negotiations.
 Dr. Boucher has attended the negotiations since 2007, and his expertise has helped shape U.S. and UN policies.
-Dr. Boucher also directs UCS’s Tropical Forest and Climate Initiative, which works with governments, businesses, and consumers to reduce tropical deforestation and the global warming pollution associated with land use.
+Dr. Boucher is the former director of UCS’s Tropical Forest and Climate Initiative, which works with governments, businesses, and consumers to reduce tropical deforestation and the global warming pollution associated with land use.

 Prior to joining UCS, Dr. Boucher was a biology professor at Hood College, the University of Quebec, and McGill University.
 As a professor, he conducted research and taught courses in Latin America, where he first traveled as a member of the Peace Corps in 1971.
 He has written numerous articles and essays on a wide range of biological, ecological, and other science-related topics in both English and Spanish.

 Dr. Boucher earned a B.A. in ecology and history from Yale University and a Ph.D. in ecology and evolutionary biology from the University of Michigan.

 Dr. Boucher has appeared on BBC radio and has been cited by The Washington Post, Los Angeles Times, The Christian Science Monitor and Papua New Guinea Post-Courier.